KireinaHoro/research-plan/main.typ

 between worker nodes.
 We plan to work with their team such that the communication subsystems in Dandelion is built on our system.
 DeathStarBench~@gan_open-source_2019 is the _de-facto_ standard for
-benchmarking micro-service systems and would a good candidate as well.
+benchmarking micro-service systems and would be a good candidate as well.
 This process will expose practicality issues in our design and implementation, allowing us to further improve deployability for production systems.